 I am a survivor of domestic violence.
 A survivor.
 The topic at hand is too large for one post, but for my new little baby blog, I say “well, we have to start somewhere.”
 I want to start with a post I shared that was picked up by my good friends at the Samaritan House.
 I ask anyone to better acquaint themselves with their services, if not for your self, surely someone you know.
 The staggering 1 in 4 statistic means we all do in fact, know someone.
 Had I known about them, things may have changed dramatically from my story now.
 Www.samaritanhouseva.org and see the end of the post for more info.

 This post of mine was a result of yet another very public, celebrity DV encounter.
 I had enough, so here goes… just accept if you cannot understand.

-You do not need to know the why, it will not make anything make more sense to you.
-What we need is more support, more open communication and less judgement.
-I do not ask Annie what she did to be hurt, or what roll she played, I just try to love her more.
+You do not need to know the why it will not make anything make more sense to you.
+What we need is more support, more open communication and less judgment.
+I do not ask Annie what she did to be hurt, or what role she played, I just try to love her more.

 Domestic Violence really boils down to any situation where one you know is affecting your life in a negative and harmful way.
 Physically, emotionally, mentally, financially, etc. If you or someone you know needs help, seek it.
 It is about survival.

 Local hotlines VA state: 800-838-8238, Samaritan house 757-430-2120, H.E.R.
 Shelter 757-485-3384, Genieve Shelter 757-925-4365